MicahXX/PointHunt/README.md

 ## Features
 - Earn points by mining blocks and killing mobs
 - In-game leaderboard to show top players
-- Configurable settings like Points gained.
+- Configurable settings like Points gained
 - Automatic server shutdown when the timer reaches zero

 ## Requirements